learn-co-curriculum/precollege-intro-software-engineering-track/day-02/lectures/intro-to-git/LECTURE.md

 ### Part I.
 + Navigate to Week 2 > Git and GitHub > Study Guide
-  + We’ll use this to get code from GitHub and bring it down to our computers.
+  + We'll use this to get code from GitHub and bring it down to our computers.
-+ Click “Fork this lab” link to open GitHub repository.
++ Click "Fork this lab" link to open GitHub repository.
   + Explain what a repository is.
-+ Click “Fork” button in the top right corner of the GitHub page.
++ Click "Fork" button in the top right corner of the GitHub page.
   + Explain what forking is.
 (Like making a photocopy of a handout.).
 You're making your own version of somebody else's work so you can use and add to it without it affecting the original version.
-+ At “Where should we fork this repository?” popup, select own account.
++ At "Where should we fork this repository?" popup, select own account.
 + GitHub then redirects to a page with your username/lab-name in URL.
   + Your account now has a copy on GitHub.
-  + You can’t edit it on your computer in Sublime Text just yet.
+  + You can't edit it on your computer in Sublime Text just yet.
 + Explain what cloning a repository is.
-+ On the right sidebar, find the “clone URL” input box, and make sure that it says “HTTPS clone URL.”
++ On the right sidebar, find the "clone URL" input box, and make sure that it says "HTTPS clone URL."
   + Copy the URL.
 + In terminal, in your Development directory, enter `git clone` and paste the URL.
 + Terminal will prompt you to enter your username and password.